 - On the extreme right (editing group), pull down the Replace drop down

 - And choose the option Replace Fonts.
 The Replace Font box will appear

 - In the Replace Option, choose the font that you want to replace (the list will only have the fonts used in the presentation).
 In our case Times New Roman

 - In the Replace With Option choose the new font (the list will contain all the installed fonts).
 In our case Calibri

 This will replace Times New Roman wherever used in the presentation with Calibri.
-By the way if you have liked the slides shown in this case you can download them here.
+By the way if you have liked the slides shown in this case you can download them here from down below.
 You might get some ideas on data presentation 😎

 More Tips on building killer Presentations!

 - How to find vector icons for your presentations